antoine-tran/Hedera/README.md

 general-purpose frameworks built for enterprise environments (such as ElasticSearch, etc.).
 The philosophy of Hedera is

-> Get dirty things done fast
+>* Get dirty things done, and get them done quick, bro !! *

 - *Two-level Load Balancing*: As a typical Hadoop setting